 “A demographic, employment and income profile of Canadians with disabilities aged 15 years and over, 2017”.
 Statistics Canada.

-This is the fifth edition of CSA B651, Accessible design for the built environment.
-It supersedes the previous editions published in 2012 and 2004 under the same title, and the 1995 and 1990 editions published under the title, Barrier-free design.
-This edition of the Standard has been reformatted without the informative Commentary.
-The Commentary is now available in CSA B651HB-18, Accessible design for the built environment — Implementation Handbook.
+This is the sixth edition of CSA/ASC B651, Accessible design for the built environment.
+It supersedes the previous editions published in 2018, 2012, and 2004 under the same title; the 1995 and 1990 editions published under the title Barrier-free design; and B651HB-18, Accessible design for the built environment — Implementation handbook.

-The Technical Committee on Accessibility has also produced two related Standards, CSA B651.1, Accessible design for automated banking machines, and CAN/CSA-B651.2, Accessible design for self-service interactive devices.
+The Technical Committee on Accessibility has produced related Standards including CSA/ASC B651.2, Accessible design for self-service interactive devices.

 a) CSA B480, Customer service standard for people with disabilities;